zhongwm/native-lib-preparer/README.md

     };
     String libPath = makeAvailable(entryPaths);
     if (! libPath.equals(System.getProperty("user.dir"))) {
         // Does not need loadLibrary when used with JNA.
+        // but just be sure to `makeAvaiable` before JNA loading phase.
         System.loadLibrary("Abx0");
         System.out.println("Library loaded...");
     }